frankkuipersgit/order-api/myordersapi/readme.md

 openssl rsa -pubout -in config/jwt/private.pem -out config/jwt/public.pem
 ```

-Update your `.env.local` if your keys are in a non-default location.
+Update your `.env` if your keys are in a non-default location.

 ### 6\.
 Run the server